 Now, the Spirit of God, is God, right?
-The Spirit of God, is the power of God.
-The power of God, accomplishes the will of God.
+And the Spirit of God, is the “power” of God.
+The “power” of God, accomplishes the “will” of God.
 These are all things that the scriptures have been very clear about, in our study thus far.

 So then, God, is stepping in, on our behalf, and through the use of His Spirit, He is accomplishing something for us.
-What is God accomplishing, and how is He accomplishing it?
+But what exactly is God accomplishing, and how is He accomplishing it?

 The first part of the verse, sets the stage for answering those questions.
 Once again, here is the first part of the verse; “..the Spirit joins to help the weaknesses of us.. (and again, here’s the specific “weakness” that’s being spoken of) ..For the things which we should pray for, which are necessary for us.. (the things which we need, the things which will benefit us, the things which are right for us, the things which are according to God’s will) ..we do not know.”

 God is not going to pray to Himself, on our behalf.
 That doesn’t even sound logical does it?
-Instead, he’s going to give us what we need.
-Why, because He loves us!
+Instead, He’s going to give us what we need, through the power of His Holy Spirit.
+Why is God going to do that?
+Because He loves us!
 And so because of God’s “providential care”, He gives us what we need, and what is necessary, to bring us, in line with His will.

 The meaning of..
 “Intercedes”

 Some versions say; “..the Spirit intercedes for us..”, and some say; “..the Spirit makes intercession”.
-There’s a couple of different meanings for the original word.
+There’s a couple of different meanings for the original word in the text.
 The most common meaning for the word is.. “a chance meeting, during which you might converse”.
 But this is no “chance meeting”.
 This is the will of God we’re talking about here.
 So then, that meaning doesn’t apply.

 I sent an email to my Greek friend about this word, and here’s his response;